 There’s nothing like getting family and friends together for a weekend of grilling in warm weather.
 However, before you get those healthy grilling recipes cooking, watch out for grilling mistakes.

-Grilling mistakes pose some specific health risks, though, including exposure to high levels of cancer-causing compounds like heterocyclic amines (HCAs).
+Grilling mistakes pose some specific health risks, including exposure to high levels of cancer-causing compounds like heterocyclic amines (HCAs).
 HCAs are formed in meat muscle tissue during high temperature cooking like grilling.
-(1) While most closely linked to stomach and colon cancers, HCAs also damage DNA and are linked to an increased risk in breast, liver, lung, prostate and skin cancer.
-(2, 3)

-Luckily, there are relatively easy ways to protect yourself from HCAs and other lesser-known grilling mistakes that could threaten your health.
+Luckily, there are relatively easy ways to protect yourself from HCAs and grilling carcinogens, along with other lesser-known grilling mistakes that could threaten your health.

 Avoid These 5 Grilling Mistakes